e2b-dev/E2B/README.md

 **If the deployment fails don't run the previous commands again, just fix the error and push to `main`.**

-### Errors in the fc-instance-task-driver
+### Errors in the env-instance-task-driver
-If you are not developing fc-instance-task-driver module on a unix machine you won't be able to complile the module because you will miss constants like "netlink.SCOPE_UNIVERSE".
+If you are not developing env-instance-task-driver module on a unix machine you won't be able to complile the module because you will miss constants like "netlink.SCOPE_UNIVERSE".
 Use the ubuntu devcontainer to develop this module.

 ### Resizing fc-envs disk (XFS)